What to Do at Clinton Lake: the Lake Closest to Champaign-Urbana

 Must Know Info: If you like to explore, Clinton Lake will make some good adventuring territory.
-There’s no admission fee just to come out and play at Clinton Lake so you can drive out to explore what is available for YOUR family there and enjoy the scenery in the process.
+There’s no admission fee just to play at Clinton Lake so you can drive out to explore what is available for your family and enjoy the scenery in the process.

 There are lots of hiking paths that are very kid friendly and playgrounds just along the lake.
-More reasons to make that day trip from Champaign-Urbana happen just to get a change of scenery… and a beautiful one at that!
-We like the sandy playground outside of a shelter just west of Boondocks since its so close and we can just walk there from the large lot we park in.
+We like the sandy playground outside of a shelter just west of Boondocks since it’s so close and we can just walk there from the large lot we park in.

 Grab a Bite or Cool Off with a Cone at Boondocks

 Must Know Info: Boondocks is open daily.
-If you’re visiting outside of Memorial Day to Labor Day, we recommend calling them at 217-935-0925 to confirm they are open first.
-They’re open 8am-8pm daily.
-The grill side of Boondocks is a cooked-to-order restaurant and the bait/supplies side is where you can get bait or other gear for your visit to Clinton Lake.
+If you’re visiting outside of Memorial Day to Labor Day, we recommend calling (217) 935-0925 to confirm they are open.
+They’re open 8 a.m.-8 p.m. daily.
+The grill side of Boondocks is a cooked-to-order restaurant and the supplies side is where you can get bait or other gear for your visit.

-Boondocks gets a two thumbs up from us (and our kids!)
-If you want a great place to grab casual food right next to the lake, Boondocks rounds out a Clinton Lake visit nicely.
+Boondocks gets two thumbs up from us (and our kids!).
+If you want a great place to grab casual food next to the lake, Boondocks rounds out a Clinton Lake visit nicely.
 Visit for breakfast where they have coffee and a full breakfast menu, or come later in the day for lunch, dinner or ice cream.
-You can order from their outdoor window and take it back to your picnic/fishing site/campsite/boat or order inside the (air-conditioned) restaurant for a break from the heat.
+You can order from the outdoor window and take it back to your site or order inside the air-conditioned restaurant for a break from the heat.

-Kids meals run $5 and come with a side, a drink AND a “mini” ice cream (pictured right).
+Kids meals run $5 and come with a side, a drink and a “mini” ice cream (pictured right).
 The many other items on the menu run $3-7 or so, and sides are sold separately.
-We found the food to be good and were all happy with our meal.
+We found the food to be good and were all happy with our meals.